Austin Brain Injury Attorney

 Although 75 percent of TBIs are considered mild, approximately 5.3 million Americans have a long-term disability attributed to a head injury.
 According to the National Institute of Neurological Disorders and Stroke, approximately 50,000 people die from head injuries each year, and many more are left with debilitating conditions that severely affect their quality of life.

-Even with advanced CT and MRI scans, head trauma is difficult to diagnose, and effects can linger for months or years.
+Even with advanced CT and MRI scans, head trauma is difficult to diagnose, and its effects can linger for months or years.
 Because the symptoms of brain trauma can be severe or subtle, it’s imperative to visit an emergency room immediately.
 While preparing your case, your traumatic brain injury lawyer will review all treatment records and work with experts to determine if your condition was diagnosed and treated properly.
 Failing to diagnose such a condition or forcing a patient to leave the hospital too soon can severely impact recovery.
 If a medical professional is responsible for your condition, we will hold them responsible.

-Some of the short-term conditions linked to head trauma include bleeding within the brain, bruising and physical injury to any part of the brain.
+Some of the short-term conditions linked to head trauma include bleeding within the brain, bruising, and physical injury to any part of the brain.
 Long-term health effects related to head trauma include these conditions.

 - Erratic behavior